 In the early summer of 1968, the band released their first single (the Joe South penned 'Hush' b/w the excellent 'One More Rainy Day').
-'Hush' became a huge hit in the U.S., peaking at #4, but surprisingly didn't chart in the U.K. This prompted their first LP, 'Shades Of Deep Purple', to be first issued in America later that summer, about two months before it was finally released in the U.K. The album also did well in America, hitting an impressive #24 on the charts, but again made little impact in Britain.
+'Hush' became a huge hit in the U.S., peaking at #4, but surprisingly didn't chart at all in the U.K. This prompted their first LP (Shades Of Deep Purple) to be first issued in America later that summer, about two months before it was finally released in the U.K. The album also did well in America, hitting an impressive #24 on the charts, but again made little impact in Britain.

-In the fall of 1968, the group released their second LP, 'The Book Of Taliesyn', in the U.S. a full nine months before it was issued in the U.K. This album includes the outstanding 'Shield' and also an interesting cover of Neil Diamond's 'Kentucky Woman', which was released as their second single in December, 1968 and became a minor hit again only in the States.
-As a side note, the CD reissue of this album contains the excellent track 'Oh No No No', which is an outtake from the "Taliesyn" sessions and was penned by Mike Leander and Leon Russell.
+In the fall of 1968, the group released their second LP (The Book Of Taliesyn) in the U.S. a full nine months before it was issued in the U.K. This album includes the outstanding 'Shield' and also an interesting cover of Neil Diamond's 'Kentucky Woman', which was released as their second single in December, 1968 and became a minor hit again only in the States.
+As a side note, the digital reissue of this album contains the excellent track 'Oh No No No', which is an outtake from the "Taliesyn" sessions and was penned by Mike Leander and Leon Russell.
 By this time, the band was touring heavily in the U.S., becoming far more popular there than in their home country of England.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.